Aida Gaistenova: Career

 Gaistenova has been capped for the Kazakhstan national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 The midfielder of the Okzhetpes club later moved to the ZhFC Astana, from where she received a call to the women's national team of Kazakhstan.

 Since the beginning of 2017, Aida has played for SSHVSM-Barys.

-On February 21, 2018, the Krasnoyarsk Yenisei announced the transfer of Gaistenova.
+On 21 February 2018 the Krasnoyarsk Yenisei announced the transfer of Gaistenova.
 The agreement is for a year.
 This transfer was the first in the history of women's football in Kazakhstan.

 The only girl from Kazakhstan who was included in the TOP-10 rating of the sexiest football players in the world.

-On April 10, 2019 it became known that Aida will continue her career in the Russian football club "Zvezda-2005".
+On 10 April 2019 it became known that Aida would continue her career in the Russian football club "Zvezda-2005".
 As part of the team, she made her debut in the first round of the Russian championship against the capital Lokomotiv.

-On June 20, 2019, she scored a double in the 1/8 finals of the Russian Cup against Ufa.
+On 20 June 2019 she scored a double in the 1/8 finals of the Russian Cup against Ufa.
 The meeting ended with a major victory for the Permians with a score of 10:0.

 She scored her debut goal for Zvezda-2005 in the Russian championship against the reigning champion Ryazan-VDV and brought her team a victory in the eleventh round.
 As part of Zvezda-2005 ZhFK, she won the 2019 Russian Cup.

 In December 2019, she joined the Common Goal project, which aims to fund football charitable foundations around the world.

 Supports the NGO FARE Network, which brings together everyone who is committed to fighting inequality and discrimination in football and uses sport as a tool for social inclusion [source not specified 558 days].

 In the 2020 season, her transfer to Zenit was officially announced.

 In July 2020, she signed a sponsorship deal with Adidas.